Money makes the world go round...

 How do you handle and organise / prioritise your workload?

-What sort of daily responsibilities does a partner have in banking and finance law?
+What sort of daily responsibilities does a partner have in finance law?
 How does it differ from an associate role?

 Can you give us an idea of the sort of projects you manage from day to day?
-Which aspect of banking and finance law is dealt with most frequently by Fieldfisher?
+Which aspect of finance law is dealt with most frequently by Ashurst?

 What sort of clients do you generally deal with on a day-to-day basis?